A foul is an infraction of the rules which is charged and is penalized.

 ART.
 12 . . .
 A false multiple foul is a situation in which there are two or more fouls by the same team and the last foul is committed before the clock is started following the first, and at least one of the attributes of a multiple foul is absent.

 ART.
 13 . . .
 A team foul is any personal foul or technical foul (except indirect technical fouls) which is charged to either team.
-All team fouls are counted to reach the bonus free throw.
+All team fouls are counted to reach the bonus free throws for the quarter in which they are assessed.

 ART.
 14 . . .
 An unsporting foul is a non-contact technical foul which consists of unfair, unethical, dishonorable conduct or any behavior not in accordance with the spirit of fair play.